BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 1. Attestation<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>

 #### Example:
-Quality Education India - the creator of the development impact bond.
+Educational Agency - a formal education agency or department that has educational authority to initiate the project.
+Most likely the technical duties of actually deploying the project would be delegated to another organization to do so on behalf of the Educational Agency.

 ### Role 9: Outcomes Payer
 The **Outcomes Payer** purchases the outcomes of a Project for a promised future value.
 In other words, the Outcomes payer commits to providing predetermined payment(s) if the project meets predetermined outcome(s).